demystifying-programming-TA/DP/session2/tutorial_js_webdeveloper.md

     colors: ['#b0120a', '#ffab91'],
     chartArea: {width: '50%'},
     hAxis: {
-      title: 'Number of infections and deaths'
+      title: '% decrease in the number of walking and driving direction requests' }
-    }
   };